AhmedQuas/Notes/docker/docker.md

 `Container` - runtime instance of docker image

 `DOCKERFILE` - set of commands that is a recipe how to build a image.
+It is a definition of image.

+Caching & intermediate images(dangling images) building concept

 We must avoid interactive commands - replace apt install to apt install -y

+`Docker compose` - used to define application, how your services work together on one single machine

+`Docker swarm` - orchestartion solution for docker, cluster architecture & automation.

 ## Useful commands